 Map Overlay: The global distribution of Average User Timing.
 Darker shades indicate a longer load time.

-All of these reports use the User Timing Sample to display the number of visitors used to calculate the average length of time for a specific action.
-By default, the App Speed sets this sample rate to 1% of total visitors, but you can adjust this setting in your app tracking code for each action you want to track.
+All of these reports use the User Timing Sample to display the number of users that are used to calculate the average length of time for a specific action.
+By default, the App Speed sets this sample rate to 1% of total users.

 Setting up Event Tracking requires technical knowledge and access to your app, and should be completed by the developer.
-Visit our Developer Guide for detailed setup instructions on setting up Event Tracking for Android and Event Tracking for iOS.
+Refer to Event Tracking - Android SDK or Event Tracking - iOS SDK.

 When you set up Events, you choose define and track up to five components, or categories, for each Event.
 The values you assign to these categories is the data that appears in the Events reports.
 The more organized you are about setting up Event Tracking, the easier it will be to read and interpret your reports.
 For more information and examples of these categories, read About Events.